yvesdeville/readthedocs/docs/source/math/parameters.md

-indeed be the case when $d=1$ and a constant trend is used with one of the kernels available in **libKriging**: the constant trend function is therefore unpenalized, which makes the Kriging smoothing and the Kriging prediction behaves well w.r.t. a translation of the observations $\mathbf{y} \to \mathbf{y} + \text{Cst}$: the predicted values are then translated similarly.
+indeed be the case when $d=1$ and a constant trend is used with one of the kernels available in **libKriging**: the constant trend function is therefore unpenalized, which makes the Kriging smoothing and the Kriging prediction behave well w.r.t. a translation of the observations $\mathbf{y} \to \mathbf{y} + \text{Cst}$: the predicted values are then translated similarly.
 The function $h \in \mathcal{H}$ minimizing the criterion $\texttt{PSS}$ above can be written in a